Toddler flashcards: Good or bad?

-If you search for the phrase 'flashcards for toddlers' you will see many reviews on how flashcards are bad for your toddler - but are they?
+If you search for the phrase 'toddler flashcards' you will see many reviews on how flashcards are bad for your toddler - but are they?
 Or does it depend on how they are used?

 The viewpoint from these articles is that children simply need to learn through play and they don’t need words and letters on a flashcard being drilled into them.
 While I agree that children should primarily learn through play, I feel that there is a firm place for toddler flashcards and they can play a key role if used in a fun and interactive way.
 Drilling a child with words means nothing and will just lead to rote memorisation but using the cards to describe, explain and potentially evoke a conversation provides much more of a deep-seated learning value.